-This smoked cinnamon gin & tonic is in a class all of its own.
+This smoked cinnamon gin & tonic is in a class all its own.

 Yes, you heard that right.
 Smoked cinnamon takes this Gin and tonic to subtle flavor heaven.
-It adds a festive twist and depth to the cocktail, adding a wow factor for your guest.
+It adds a festive twist and depth to the cocktail and is a wow factor for your guest.

-Whatever the weather, this eye-catching Smoked Cinnamon G&T cocktail should enchant your imagination to a whimsical beach with a pink shoreline~📞hello Bermuda🏝!
+Whatever the weather, this eye-catching Smoked Cinnamon G&T cocktail should enchant your imagination.

-Making a smoky cocktail might seem intimidating, but trust me, with just a little technique and safety in mind (of course), you too can make this cocktail or any smoked infused cocktail at your next sip and chill.
+- Very easy and fun to make: making a smoky cocktail might seem intimidating, but trust me, with just a little technique and safety in mind (of course), you too can make this gin-based cocktail or any smoked-infused cocktail at your next sip and chill.

-For this smoked cinnamon Gin and tonic cocktail, you need a good quality Gin, if possible, get one with a floral note.
-I partnered with Empress 1908 Gin a few months back to create this cocktail, and it was a delight.
-Empress 1908 gin transforms from deep indigo hue to bright lavender, soft pink, or fuchsia depending on the mixer added.
-That’s a Wawu if you ask me.
+- Gin: For this smoked cinnamon gin and tonic cocktail, you need a good quality Gin; if possible, get one with a floral note.
+I partnered with Empress 1908 Gin a few months back to create this Empress gin cocktail, and it was a delight.

 How to make Smoked Cinnamon Gin & Tonic Cocktail

-Did you make this smoked cinnamon Gin and Tonic?
+Did you make this Gin and Tonic recipe?
 Share with us on Instagram using the hashtag worldlytreat(#worldlytreat); we’d love to see what you made.
 Don’t forget to pin it for later!

 PEACE & LOVE